evaera/Cmdr/docs/10-commands.md

 If you want your command to run on the client, you can add a [`ClientRun`](/api/Registry#CommandDefinition) function to the command definition itself.
 It works exactly like the function that you would return from the Server module.

 If using `ClientRun`, having a Server module associated with this command is optional.

-- If your `ClientRun` function returns a string, the command will run entirely on the client and won't touch the server at all (which means server-only hooks won't run).
-- If this function doesn't return anything, it will then execute the associated Server module implementation on the server.
+If your `ClientRun` function returns a string, the command will run entirely on the client and won't touch the server at all (which means server-only hooks won't run).
+If this function doesn't return anything, it will then execute the associated Server module implementation on the server (including any server-sided hooks).

 :::caution
-If this function is present and there isn't a Server module for this command, it is considered an error to not return a string from this function.
+If the `ClientRun` function is present and there isn't a Server module for this command then you must return a string from the `ClientRun` function.
 :::

 ## Execution order